quick-lint/quick-lint-js/tools/benchmark-lsp/README.md

 Work (timed):

 1. Repeat the following steps once for each opened document serially:
-   1. Change the document's contents to `"let x, x;"`.
+   1. Change the document's contents to the contents of *file*.
    2. Wait for diagnostics.

 ### open-wait-close